 These resources will help educators and teachers combine CATCH activities with playground stencils, making CATCH more engaging and minimize the need for equipment, helping to add structured physical activity to the use of stencils.

-- UC CalFresh Physical Activity Focused Evaluation Tools and Results Webinar
+- CFHL, UC Physical Activity Focused Evaluation Tools &Results Webinar

 - Slides | Webinar

 - This tool provides a support structure for observing CATCH Champions to build capacity and identify training and technical assistance needs.
 The CATCH LOT assesses the delivery of facilitated CATCH lessons and identifies useful feedback for CATCH champions.
 The goal is to support the delivery of the key components of CATCH to ensure high quality physical activity (PA) education practices.
 It can be used by teachers to conduct self-assessments following CATCH training, by supervisors or educators to observe CATCH champions in order to support professional development, and by the CFHL, UC State Office during site visits.
 If you have any questions, please contact Angie Keihner (email@example.com).